laxmanpottimuthi/HybridRecommendationEngine/README.md

 For the implementation part we have used surprise package which is a python scikit library for building and analyzing the performance of our hybrid recommender system.
 To perform sentiment analysis of the reviews we have used Natural Language Toolkit (NLTK) a NLP library in python.

 # Contributions:
-ashshetty-prog, Sreeram Maddineni, Krishnamurthy Subramanian
+Ashmitha Shetty(ashshetty-prog), Sreeram Maddineni, Krishnamurthy Subramanian